palmersoftware/PSRefundCalculator/USER_GUIDE.md

 ---

+## Application Layout Notes

+- The app's layout logic has been simplified to avoid duplicate control additions and repeated panel positioning.
+- If you customize the UI, ensure each control is only added once and positioned as needed.
+- The top panel and grid are added to the form a single time, and their positions are set for clarity and maintainability.

+---

 ## Tips

 - If you see "Working On It..." when loading files, try running the app in a regular PowerShell window (not inside VS Code).